CatYanish/my-awesome-inventions/README.md

 Then

 ```
+$amplify init
+do you want to use an existing env? yes
+littlebits

+do you want to use an AWS profile?

+yes

 $ amplify configure
 Follow these steps to set up access to your AWS account:
 Sign in to your AWS administrator account: